zoharbabin/kaltura-discord/kaltura-discord/README.md

 ## Overview

-The Kaltura-Discord integration bridges the gap between Discord's community-focused platform and Kaltura's professional virtual meeting solutions.
+The Kaltura-Discord integration bridges the gap between Discord's community-focused platform and Kaltura's professional video platform.
 This integration enables educational institutions, businesses, and communities to leverage both platforms' strengths:

 - **Discord**: Community building, persistent chat, voice channels, and social engagement
-- **Kaltura**: Enterprise-grade virtual classrooms, webinars, and interactive meeting rooms
+- **Kaltura**: Enterprise-grade video management, streaming, and interactive features

-By integrating these platforms, we create a seamless experience that eliminates friction between community engagement and structured virtual events.
+By integrating these platforms, we create a seamless experience that eliminates friction between community engagement and video content.

 ## Features

-- **Discord Bot Integration**: Launch, join, and manage Kaltura meetings directly from Discord
+- **Discord Bot Integration**: Share, search, and manage Kaltura videos directly from Discord
+- **Watch Together**: Watch Kaltura videos together in Discord voice channels
 - **Automatic Authentication**: Discord identity is used to authenticate with Kaltura automatically
 - **Role-Based Access**: Discord roles determine Kaltura permissions without manual configuration
 - **Server-Specific Configuration**: Each Discord server can have its own configuration
-- **Secure Link Generation**: Generate secure meeting join links with appropriate permissions
+- **Secure Link Generation**: Generate secure video links with appropriate permissions
 - **API Gateway**: RESTful API for integration with other services

 ## Architecture